The Corporate Tax Planning Law Review: Portugal

 It is also likely that, from the third quarter onwards, international investors, in particular private equity funds, will acquire struggling businesses through debt-equity swaps.
 Tax planning will revolve around the same issues that were discussed in this chapter, in particular, issues around the deduction of interest and cancellation of debt income.

-Also, it is likely that the recent decisions by the CJEU will lead to litigation in relation to the interest and dividends withholding tax exemption under the IRD and the PSD, in particular, in transactions where the investors are Luxembourg entities incorporated by private equity funds.
+Furthermore, it is likely that the decisions by the CJEU in the Danish cases will lead to litigation in relation to the interest and dividends withholding tax exemption under the IRD and the PSD, in particular, in transactions where the investors are Luxembourg entities incorporated by private equity funds.

 We expect that real estate developers will struggle with the sudden drop of the number of transactions.
 This will probably lead to distressed sales.
 Tax planning issues will be mostly related to the efficient acquisition structures and IMT planning.
 A great deal of tax litigation is expected by Portuguese investment funds, particularly owing to the tax authorities' interpretation that gains realised on development projects are not covered by the general investment funds exemption.